shawnewallace/testing_too_much_presentation/readme.md

 **STOP!
 You’re automating too much!** (and other tales from the field)

-Test automation has many advantages.
-It is a useful but imperfect practice with limitations that are hard to anticipate in a new project.
-There are many questions that teams find themselves asking throughout a project’s lifecycle:
+Functional test automation has many advantages, but operating at scale highlights various limitations that are hard to anticipate.
+A wide range of questions are discussed as well as some patterns and practices that will make implementing functional test automation in a team easier.

+Questions discussed include:

 * How do I get started?
 * What should I automate?